ytttttt/Learngit/readme.txt

 I want to exercise git command.
-This is a second try.
+This is a second try
+This is a third try..